sobri909/CloudKitQueues/README.md

 # CloudKitQueues

-A queue manager for simplifying batch operations on CloudKit records.
+A queue manager for simplifying both individual and batch operations on CloudKit records.

 ## Seamless Individual and Batch Operations